 Almost all new smartphones now support reading NFC tags.
 The vast majority of all Android phones have NFC tag reading and writing capability.
 Reading is native to the phone which means that you just need to tap the tag.
 Writing will usually require an App which are often free and easy to use.
 The latest iPhones can read NFC tags with an additional App but cannot write to them.

-Will NFC tags replace QR Codes ?
+NFC Tags vs. QR Codes

 QR Codes and NFC tags work in a similar way but they both have their advantages and disadvantages.
 The user experience with NFC is generally better but that all depends of course on having an Android phone.
 The majority of iPhone users will not have downloaded an NFC app so they will not be able to scan.